RRSPs help your clients delay taxes, not erase them.

 Read: Craft better portfolios

 Say your client is retired.
-She has $1 million in bonds in his RRSP, and $500,000 in stocks in an open account.
+She has $1 million in bonds in her RRSP, and $500,000 in stocks in an open account.
 Assuming no capital gains, she would actually have $600,000 after tax in bonds and $500,000 in stocks.
 So she actually has a 43.5% stock allocation, not 33% as first appears.
 She should only factor in her RRSP based on its after-tax value.

 To make the most of this RRSP, this client can also save on taxes if they choose to withdraw funds before age 70.
 Prior to this, they're more likely to have a lower marginal tax rate.
 "This strategy will help [her] keep more of money and add several years to [her] portfolio," says Reichenstein.